 Before you start cooking these recipes though, how long has it been since you updated your sous vide device?
 If you haven’t heard of the Joule, it’s a pretty badass tool (and company).
 You can rock sous vide from your smartphone app, and even control it with your voice using Alexa.

-Sous Vide Dessert Recipes
+Sous Vide Dessert Recipes (With Pictures!)

 Sous Vide Citrus Yogurt

 Yogurt works at any time of the day, including for breakfast or for dessert.
 But, if you’re going to have it, why not make your own?
 This Citrus Yogurt is one way of doing this and you’re using both yogurt and full-cream milk as the base.
 The end result has a much more interesting flavor than regular yogurt, without any of the added sugar that you typically see.

 This is also an incredibly flexible recipe.
 For example, you can easily change the flavoring ingredients that you put in and just about anything will work.
 Doing so would let you make berry yogurt, savory yogurt or anything else that you can imagine.

 Additionally, you can strain the yogurt once it is done, which will give you a texture that’s similar to Greek yogurt.
 The only downside is that you mightn’t want to go back to store-bought yogurt afterward.